davidrusi/mombf/CONTRIBUTING.md

 ## Merge GitHub changes back into R-forge
-Once there are enough changes to release a new version of `mombf`, changes in GitHub must be merged into R-forge:
+Once there are enough changes to release a new version of `mombf`, changes in GitHub must be merged into R-forge.
+After making sure that local master is up to date with GitHub master:

     $ git checkout r-forge_local
     $ git merge master